adriengibrat/iso-duration/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Environment**
-Node or browser [e.g. chrome, firefox] version.
+Node or browser name and version.